-His recent performances and installations include The Museum der Moderne, Salzburg; Overduin & Co., Los Angeles; Whitney Biennial, New York; Roulette, New York; The Museum of Modern Art, New York; Pavilion of Georgia at the 55th Venice Biennale; Murray Guy, NY; The Kitchen, NY; Yvon Lambert, Paris; Karma International, Zurich; Guggenheim Museum, NY; and the 30th São Paulo Biennial, Brazil.
-He is a recipient of 2014 Villa Romana Fellowship in Florence, Italy.
+His performances and installations include the Museum der Moderne, Salzburg; Overduin & Co., Los Angeles; Whitney Biennial, Whitney Museum of American Art, New York; Roulette, New York; the Museum of Modern Art, New York; Pavilion of Georgia at the 55th Venice Biennale; Murray Guy, New York; the Kitchen, New York; Yvon Lambert, Paris; Karma International, Zurich; Solomon R. Guggenheim Museum, New York; and the 30th São Paulo Biennial.
+He was a Villa Romana Fellow in 2014.

 Presented in partnership with the Graham Foundation

 Artist Talk: Sergei Tcherepnin discusses the influence of late artist Maryanne Amacher on his work.
 He will describe his recent project at the Stedelijk Museum as a part of Supreme Connections, a collective of artists, musicians and researchers devoted to interpreting and presenting the ideas of Amacher.
 Tcherepnin also will consider Amacher’s notion of “sound characters” and explain how her research on sound and the body relates to his exhibitions.
 Lampo Annex, Monadnock Building, 53 W. Jackson Blvd. #1656.
 Friday, March 10, 6pm.